'Orchid Conservation at Dunmoochin' by Randall Robinson.

 Learn how to grow terrestrial orchids from seed.

-Visit to home of George & Fran Byrne-Dimos.
+Visit to the home of Eric & Frances Wilde.

 Mount Waverley Community Centre

 Below are some examples of the award winning orchids.

 Dockrillia linguiformis.
 Winner of the Bill Murdoch Prize 2013 for best cultivated epiphyte.
 Grown by Mark & Jane Finnigan.

 Chiloglottis valida.
 Winner of the Phil Mims Prize 2013 for best cultivated terrestrial.
 Grown by Peter Kiernan.